hanback-docs/soda_docs/docs/Install.md

 After writing to the SD memory, insert the SD memory into the edge device's SD memory slot and wait for the system to reboot after completing system setup in Soda OS<br>

 <h2>Board Configuration</h2>
-You can configure the board according to the edge device board you use.<br><br>
+You can configure the board according to the edge device board you use.<br>

 <h4> Configuration Step </h4>
 &emsp;<code class="code_accent">1.
 Access the settings page</code> : Open a Chrome browser on the host PC and access 192.168.101.101:7000<br>